 6.- Applications list.
 Installed apps are arranged alphabetically in a single column list with big, room-wasting icons+text which can’t be customized at all, so that finding an app can take a long scrolling.
 For making things a bit not-so-bothersome, touching a letter pops up an alphabet whose squares shortcut you to apps listed under a particular letter–supposing you know the apps’ names, which isn’t always that easy.
 I don’t know by heart all my apps’ names.
 It’s much easier to spot them visually, by their icon, as in Android, than to remember their names.
 So, this system–with which Microsoft devs seem to think they’re reinventing the hot water–is convenient only if you have few apps installed, but it’s silly most of the time.

 Connecting with mail servers is one of the most flawy sides of WP8, which often complaints about pretended problems with certificates

-or whatnot, thus dodging the issue by the easy way of blaming someone else; most of all–oh coincidence!–when we’re dealing with some non-commercial server.
-For instance the one in the screenshot, which works perfectly well with any other mail client I’ve used (quite a few), is not good enough for picky WP8.
-If you ever get such message, the only workaround is to delete the account in your phone and add it again from scratch, so that WP8 can “forget” about whatever certificates’ problems it made up.
+or whatnot, thus dodging the issue via blaming someone else; most of all–oh coincidence!–when we’re dealing with some non-commercial server.
+For instance the one in the screenshot, which works perfectly well with any other mail client I’ve used (and I’ve used quite a few), is not good enough for my picky WP8.
+If you ever get such message, the only workaround is to delete the account in your phone and add it again from scratch, so that WP8 can “forget” about whatever certificate problems it made up.

 8.- App download problems.